Appendix E. Generating SSL Certificates

 $ openssl rsa -noout -text -in keyfile.key

-2.To generate a certificate for the specified time period, based on the existing private key (in this case, for 365 days), run the command:
+2.To generate a certificate for a specified time period based on the existing private key (in this case, for 365 days), run the command:

 $ openssl req -new -x509 -days 365 -key keyfile.key -out certificate.crt

-Note that this command will request data (name, organization, and so on) that should identify the certifying object.
-The generated certificate will be located into the file certificate.crt.
+This command will request data (a name, an organization and so on) that identify the certified object.
+The generated certificate will be located in the certificate.crt file.

 To scan the contents of the generated certificate, use the command: